sanduhrs/drupal-email_verify/README.txt

 host.
 Some hosts will not reveal if the user name is valid ("catch-all policy") while others might refuse the check for some reason (for instance, some hosts refuse deliveries from IPs delivered to home users by Internet access providers).
-When in doub, we try to play it safe and rather accept some invalid addresses than to refuse valid ones.
+When in doubt, we try to play it safe and rather accept some invalid addresses than to refuse valid ones.